 WEBINAR: How can a 3D printing service bureau address Polypropylene needs?

-Recently integrated into Sculpteo’s material portfolio, we will have an opportunity to discuss the challenges, but also the payoffs of 3D printing parts in PP, specifically from a service bureau’s point of view.
+Recently integrated into Sculpteo’s material portfolio, we had an opportunity to discuss the challenges, but also the payoffs, of 3D printing parts in PP, specifically from a service bureau’s point of view.
 Today, Sculpteo, part of the BASF group is providing online 3D printing services to answer companies’ needs from prototyping to serial production.
-Therefore, we will review how Sculpteo adopted the ProMaker P1000 X system from Prodways to print with PP, and more generally discuss typical 3D printed applications for this material, and the benefits they bring to the industry.
+Therefore, we reviewed how Sculpteo adopted the ProMaker P1000 X system from Prodways to print with PP, and more generally discussed typical 3D printed applications for this material, and the benefits they bring to the industry.

 The ProMaker P1000 X from Prodways is based on Powder Bed Sintering technology (SLS), and has been developed for service providers and manufacturers targeting industrial-grade productivity and flexibility.
 This machine can now be operated with the new PolyPropylene PP1200 from the company.
-To learn more about Polypropylene and its applications in the field of AM, register HERE.
-The webinar will take place at 4PM CET / 10AM EST.
+To learn more about Polypropylene and its applications in the field of AM, check out the replay below.

 Clément Moreau is the CEO of the Service Bureau Sculpteo.
 Sculpteo specialises in 3D printing services for every application and company since 2009, and was one of the first companies to make 3D printing technologies accessible.
 Sculpteo operates its own 3D printing factory in the Paris area, and has customers worldwide.
 In 2019, Sculpteo was acquired by BASF 3D Printing Solutions.